ospf2fullstack/garyinnerarity.com/docs/index.md

 [//]: <> (Admonitions: https://squidfunk.github.io/mkdocs-material/reference/admonitions/)
 ??? tip
-        "There are no secrets, just stuff you haven't learned yet.(1)"
+        "There are no secrets, just stuff you haven't learned yet."

 ## Virtual Meet and Greet